Navigraph/msfs-navigation-data-interface/README.md

 This is a barebones implementation to be able to download up-to-date Navigraph navigation data into MSFS (more specifically into the `work` folder of the aircraft).

-Documentation on the events used on the CommBus is located [here](/DOCS.md)

 ## Repository Structure

 Here's an overview on the structure of this repository, which is designed to be as simple as possible to use